Hoka Rincon vs Clifton 6. Two shoes, both good, really good.

 So runners with normal to wide feet are going to be much happier in the Clifton 6 while runners with normal to narrow feet will be just as happy in the Rincon.

 The weight is unbelievably different between the Clifton and the Rincon.
-When I first picked up the Rincon, it felt the time when I picked up the Hoka Stinson Lite.
+When I first picked up the Rincon, it felt like the time when I picked up the Hoka Stinson Lite.
 The Stinson was a big chunky shoe and when I picked it up I said to myself there’s no way this shoe could be that light.

 Well, I had that exact same sensation with the Rincon.
 The Rincon is unbelievably light.
 It’s surprising for a shoe with this much cushioning to feel this light.
+The picture below shows the weight in ounces and grams.

-The men’s Clifton 6 is 9 oz (255 grams) in US size 9, which for the amount of cushioning is still on the light side.
+The men’s Clifton 6 (Sponsored) is 9 oz (255 grams) in US size 9, which for the amount of cushioning is still on the light side.
 This is a light and fast shoe.

 The women’s Clifton 6 is 7.40 oz (209 grams) in US size 7.